MattPlayGamez/auth/README.md

 ```

 ## Usage
-First, require the `@mattplaygamez/auth` class and configure it:
+First, import the `@mattplaygamez/auth` class and configure it:

 ### Register a user
 To register a new user, create a user object and pass it to the register method.